About FOSS and Crafts

 FOSS and Crafts was conceived as an overly ambitious plan to unite the co-host's interests of study while saying "gosh, aren't all these problems related", and nodding confidently to themselves that all these themes would fit nicely together and everyone would be interested in them.

-If you like this podcast, you could donate to Chris's Patreon account because I mean, look, honestly, these people share a joint checking account.
+If you like this podcast, you could donate to the FOSS and Crafts Studios Patreon account!

 About the hosts

-Christopher Lemmer Webber is a long-time user freedom advocate.
-Their degree in interdisciplinary humanities with a focus on philosophy and ethics has informed their approach to free and open source software and free culture.
-They are mostly known for their work co-authoring and co-editing the ActivityPub distributed social network protocol.
-In previous times of their life they worked as tech lead at Creative Commons, co-founded MediaGoblin, started and ran the Liberated Pixel Cup, and kicked off the work on CC BY-SA 4.0 and GPL compatibility.
-These days their primary work is on Spritely, a project to improve the security of federated social networks and bridge them with virtual worlds.
-When they aren't programming, they enjoy cooking, sketching, and making ASCII art.
+Christine Lemmer-Webber is a long-time user freedom advocate.
+Her degree in interdisciplinary humanities with a focus on philosophy and ethics has informed her approach to free and open source software and free culture.
+She is mostly known for her work co-authoring and co-editing the ActivityPub distributed social network protocol.
+In previous times of her life she worked as tech lead at Creative Commons, co-founded MediaGoblin, started and ran the Liberated Pixel Cup, and kicked off the work on CC BY-SA 4.0 and GPL compatibility.
+These days her primary work is on Spritely, a project to improve the security of federated social networks and bridge them with virtual worlds.
+When she isn't programming, she enjoys cooking, sketching, and making ASCII art.